rmrector/script.artwork.beef/README.md

 You can also run it from Program add-ons to trigger the automatic process for new or all items; a currently running process can also be canceled here.
-To operate on single media items, open the context menu, then under "Manage..." there are options to "Add missing artwork" or "Selete artwork...".
+To operate on single media items, open the context menu, then under "Manage..." there are options to automatically "Add missing artwork" or manually "Select artwork...".

 Over time it will reprocess media items still missing artwork, checking for new artwork from web services and the file system.